ocbe-uio/BayesMallows/work-docs/pairwise_comparisons_implementation.md

     ## [1]  3  6 13

-Assessor 2 has not ranked items 3, 6, or 13.
+Assessor 2 has no implied orderings of items 3, 6, or 13.
 Let us confirm this, by looking at `beach_tc`:

 ``` r
 beach_tc %>%